Lets talk Bored Ape NFT's (4.Viewing)

 Personally I am a crypto investor with 2 measly coins that have become quite valuable, a part of me wants them to continue to rise forever but the other part of me keeps telling me to cash out every time it gets to a new high.

 No, a few speculators changes nothing, it’s like a 2.4 trillion market cap.
 And regulation is actually having a positive affect in crypto.
 See the Bitcoin ETF.
 Investors are not upset at all about that.
 This makes it more mainstream.
 Mainstream brings more money in.
 Big companies are getting involved, see my post earlier.
-Number of coins doesn’t matter either since most are just crap or meme coins.
+Number of coins doesn’t matter either since most are just shit or meme coins.
 Stick to ones that have real projects behind them and you’ll be fine.

 You’re way behind on all of this.
 You might as well be posting from 2012.